Hadza people

-The Hadza, or Hadzabe (Wahadzabe, in Swahili), are a protected hunter-gatherer Tanzanian indigenous ethnic group, primarily based in Baray, an administrative ward within Karatu District in southwest Arusha Region.
+The Hadza, or Hadzabe (Swahili: Wahadzabe /hts/), is one of the last true nomadic hunter-gatherer societies on earth, a protected hunter-gatherer Tanzanian indigenous ethnic group, primarily based in Baray, an administrative ward within Karatu District in southwest Arusha Region.
 They live around the Lake Eyasi basin in the central Rift Valley and in the neighboring Serengeti Plateau.
 As descendants of Tanzania's aboriginal, pre-Bantu expansion hunter-gatherer population, they have probably occupied their current territory for thousands of years with relatively little modification to their basic way of life until the last century.
-They have no known close genetic relatives and their language is considered an isolate.
+They have no known close genetic relatives and their language is considered an isolate despite containing Swahili loanwords.

-Since the first European contact in the late 19th century, governments and missionaries have made many attempts to settle the Hadza by introducing farming and Christianity.
-These efforts have largely failed, and many Hadza still pursue a life similar to their ancestors.
-Since the 18th century, the Hadza have come into increasing contact with pastoralist peoples entering Hadzaland, sometimes declining in population.
-Tourism and safari hunting have also affected them in recent years.
+When the Hadza first came into contact with European settlers in the late 19th century, governments and missionaries made many attempts to settle them by integrating farming and Christianity.
+These efforts have largely failed, and many Hadza still pursue a life similar to that of their ancestors.
+In the 18th century, the Hadza also came into contact with pastoralist peoples entering Hadzaland, sometimes declining in population.
+Non-Hadza visitors and safari hunting have also affected them in recent years.

 Hadza people traditionally live in bands or 'camps' of around 20-30 people, and their social structures are egalitarian and non-hierarchical.
 Traditionally, they primarily forage for food, eating mostly honey, tubers, fruit, and, especially in the dry season, meat.
-As of 2015, there are between 1,200 and 1,300 Hadza people living in Tanzania.
+In 2015, there were between 1,200 and 1,300 Hadza people living in Tanzania.
 Only around a third of the remaining Hadza still survive exclusively by traditional foraging.

+The term "Hadza" is the feminine plural form of haza 'human being'.
+The Hadza call themselves the hazabee 'people' and their language hazane 'as the people'.
+Other spellings in English are Hadzapi (from hazaphii /hts/ 'they (male) are people') and Hatsa; other ethnonyms applied to the Hadza include Tindiga (from Swahili; human plural Watindiga), Kindiga, Kangeju (with a German j) and Wahi (with a German w).
+In current English usage, Hadza is the most commonly used term.

 Language

-Once classified among the Khoisan languages primarily because it has clicks, the Hadza language (Hadzane) is now thought to be an isolate, unrelated to any other language.
+Once classified among the Khoisan languages primarily because it has clicks, the Hadza language (Hadzane) is now thought to be an isolated language, unrelated to any other language.
 Hadzane is an entirely oral language.
 UNESCO states that the language is vulnerable because most children learn it, but the use is restricted to certain areas of life, such as in their homes.
 Still, it is not predicted to be in danger of extinction.
 Hadzane fluency is also considered the most important factor in distinguishing whether someone is Hadza.
 In more recent years, many of the Hadza have learned Swahili, the national language of Tanzania, as a second language.